Indie Cambridge (support local independent shops)

 There are also regular get-togethers with others, to network (so you don’t feel like an island, in a sea of chain stores and supermarkets).

-You’ll even on membership be introduced to everyone they know, and be featured in the 36-page colour magazine, which is distributed free (over 5000 copies) in local shops twice yearly.
+You’ll even on membership be introduced to everyone they know, and be featured in the magazine, distributed free (over 5000 copies) in local shops twice yearly.

-For a start, to help shops in Cambridge, which is one of the most cloned towns in England (more chain stores and less independent shops).
+Supporting independent shops in Cambridge (one of the most cloned places in England) helps to reduce the number of chain stores.
 For every £5 or £10 you spend each week at an independent shop, this brings collectively billions back into the local economy over a year.